Special Education Resident Teacher Program

 - Be responsible for clarifying the requirements for internship credits and assigning all grades.

-- Incentives for RTs – The academic year scholarships awarded, stipends, and mentoring components mentioned above are the greatest incentives for candidates.
+The academic year scholarships awarded, stipends, and mentoring components mentioned above are the greatest incentives for candidates.

-- Incentives for School Districts – Special education teachers in the schools receive support from the RTs with their caseload of students.
+Special education teachers in the schools receive support from the RTs with their caseload of students.
 Schools are frequently able to retain the RT as an employee of the school after the one year "on-site interview."
 Since the RT is taking University coursework, teachers in the schools benefit from the information RTs learn about best practices and current trends in the field.

-- Incentives for the University – The special education master's program enrollment has more than tripled since the initiation of the SERTP, therefore recruitment is an important benefit to the University.
+The special education master's program enrollment has more than tripled since the initiation of the SERTP, therefore recruitment is an important benefit to the University.
 In addition, the partnerships with several K-12 schools established through the SERTP contribute to the University's presence across the region, as well as meeting several aspects of the University's Strategic Plan.

-- Incentives for the State of North Dakota and western Minnesota – Recruitment, preparation, and retention of special education strategists to meet the shortage of special education teachers in rural areas is a priority of the ND State Legislature, thus the SERTP meets an area of critical need in the state of North Dakota.
+Recruitment, preparation, and retention of special education strategists to meet the shortage of special education teachers in rural areas is a priority of the ND State Legislature, thus the SERTP meets an area of critical need in the state of North Dakota.
 Likewise, there has been a critical shortage of special education teachers in schools in western Minnesota, thus these schools are able to recruit and retain previously hard to find special education teachers.